 Have you ever wondered, before you tuck into that BLT, what the pig you’re eating used to eat?
 Considering the animal feed industry is poised to start using fly larvae protein [AKA maggots] in animal feed, I thought you’d like to know what do animals that are raised for their meat eat?

 Practically speaking, eating worms is not all that different from the rendered remains of the maggot encrusted, parasite infested, bloated carcasses already in animal feed.
-Now, they’ll just be getting the maggots – a la cart – who, hopefully, haven’t just recently dined on the decaying, putrefying flesh of another animal.
+Now, they’ll just be getting the maggots – a la cart – which, hopefully, haven’t just recently dined on the decaying, putrefying flesh of another animal.
 But I’m pretty sure the fine distinction between what a maggot ate before it gets eaten by someone higher up on the food chain is probably not a difference many diners would care to argue over.

 Soupçon of Carrion

 Putting aside the ethical and moral problem of feeding maggots to livestock for a sec, you’re probably wondering how the hell do bloated carcasses end up in animal feed in the first place.
-Those carcasses are known as deadstock (not livestock), and farmers, animal shelters, and veterinarians throughout the U.S. are highly dependent on the rendering industry as methods of disposal for dead animals – animals that die of disease, old age, are euthanized and then rendered into meat and bone meal and animal fat that is used to make animal feed and pet food.
+Those carcasses are known as deadstock (not livestock), and farmers, animal shelters, and veterinarians throughout the U.S. are highly dependent on the rendering industry as methods of disposal for dead animals.
+In essence, animals that die of disease, old age, are euthanized and then rendered into meat and bone meal and animal fat that is used to make animal feed and pet food.

 Despite FDA’s stamp of approval (by way of a compliance policy) of using non-slaughtered animals in food for animals, alternatives to rendering are limited.
 The question becomes what to do with the millions of animals that die on farms every year?